 On 600 acres of land, Ballou and his fellow believers made Hopedale a reality.
 They constructed dozens of homes, a place for worship, a school, and print shop.
 Industry ran under joint stock initiatives; many had their own businesses, but all worked to support the Community as a whole.
 “All of our residents were busy people,” Ballou wrote, and “idlers and dawdlers not being encouraged or even tolerated.”

 Members of the Community agreed to a pledge.
 They sought to promote equality between the sexes, voting rights, abolition of slavery, temperance, and non-resistance.

 Education was also an important part of life in the community.
 Abbie Ballou Heywood trained to be a teacher and resided in Hopedale.
 Unlike in most nearby communities, attendence at school was the norm in Hopedale.
 Abbie taught local children (as well as those of prominent activists).
 She carried on her father's legacy of furthering various social causes.

-One of the community members was Ebenezer Draper.
+One of the early Community members was Ebenezer Draper.
 He ran a small machine shop that made parts for mechanical looms.
 Draper's business was very successful, and he kept buying more shares of the commune.
-By 1856, he and his more business-minded brother, George, owned most of Hopedale.
+By the early 1850s, he and his more business-minded brother, George, technically owned most of Hopedale.